abbott567/dyscalculia-poster/README.md

-# Designing for users with dyscalculia or low numeracy skills
+# Designing for users with dyscalculia or low numeracy

 ## Get the poster